stephenberry/glaze/docs/binary.md

 ### Delimiter Format

 The BEVE delimiter is a single byte: `0x06` (extensions type 6 with subtype 0).
 When converting delimited BEVE to JSON via `glz::beve_to_json`, each delimiter is converted to a newline character (`\n`), producing NDJSON-compatible output.

+Values concatenated without delimiters, which `glz::read_beve_delimited` also accepts, get the same newline between them.
+Two JSON documents never run together into text that is no longer JSON.

 ## Lazy BEVE Parsing